Our objectives

 - USD Repo Operations are subject to the SMF documentation as supplemented and amended by the Supplementary Terms for USD Repo Operations.

 Non-sterling currency operations are market-wide operations conducted using our electronic auctioning system, Btender.
-We may at our discretion also accept bids from participants by telephone to our sterling money market desk.
+At our discretion we may also accept bids from participants by telephone to our sterling money market desk.
 Participants without access to Btender should submit their bids by telephone to the Sterling Desk.
-If Btender is unavailable for any reason, an announcement would be made on our wire services pages.
+If Btender were to be unavailable for any reason, we would make an announcement on our wire services pages.

 Publication arrangements